Sandstone: Formation, Classification, and Depositional Environments

 Introduction

-Sandstone is a clastic sedimentary rock composed primarily of sand-sized mineral particles, rock fragments, and organic materials.
+Sandstone is a clastic sedimentary rock that primarily composed of sand-sized mineral particles, rock fragments, and organic materials.
 It accounts for about 20-25% of all sedimentary rocks and is widely distributed across the Earth's surface.
-Due to its porosity, permeability, and durability, sandstone plays a crucial role in groundwater reservoirs, petroleum storage, and construction materials.
+Because of its porosity, permeability, and durability, sandstone is essential for groundwater reservoirs, petroleum storage, and as a construction material.

 Formation Processes of Sandstone